shatrunjai/ChartChamp/README.md

 Dashboard Title:  Districts punching above their weight (Finding MA districts with high SAT scores and low house prices)

+Acknowledgements: Professor Jeffrey Shaffer for teaching me tableau and data visualization.
+My boss Vishwa & my colleagues at John Hancock Insurance & my family for their support and encouragement.

 Data Used:
 •	SAT data from dataset provided
 •	Crime data from neighborhood scout ( https://www.neighborhoodscout.com/ma/crime/) using import.io for automated web scrapping